michael-giannini/SideLineTestApp/README.md

 ﻿
-# SideLine Test App ReadMe
+# SideLine Test App: User Manual

 The SideLine Neurological Test App is designed to administer a battery of tests to athletes to evaluate cognitive effects of sub-concussive and concussive injuries.
 The tests within the app are designed to be given to athletes before and after activity or injury.
 The test results of an athlete can be compared before and after injury to evaluate if any cognitive deficiencies have occurred due to the injury.